TalvinStrannik/TalvinStrannik/README.md

 # Data Scientist Profile

 Hi there!
-My name is [Dzianis Sarnatski], and I want to become a Data Scientist.
+My name is Dzianis Sarnatski, and I want to become a Data Scientist.
 In this repository, I share my projects, research, and skills in data analysis.

 ## About Me